Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapFacialCapture/customization_guide.md

 ## Countdown View

-Create a template configuration (if it doesn't exist) and chain `.withCustomCountdown`.
+Create a configuration (if it doesn't exist) and chain `.withCustomCountdown`.
 Refer to a snippet below:

 ```Swift
 let configuration = MiSnapFacialCaptureConfiguration()